Jack55rus/unsup_hem/README.md

 # How to train the network
 First, we have to generate pseudo masks in an unsepervised fashion.
 Original images are located in the **data/competition/competition** directory.
-Run file explore.py, it will the following:
+Run explore.py, it will do the following:
 1) extract brain from the original images (generate_brains), where it's possible, based on the assumption that brain is the largest contour in an image.
 The result will be saved into **data/brains** directory.
 2) create a feature vector for the brain images.
 The vector consists of a concatenation of an n-bin histogram and 95-th percentile.